Corporate governance:commitment to transparency and value-based management

 |Newly issued in 2017||718,200||1.76|

 The annual general meeting from 24 May 2017, chose

 with registered office in Berlin and branch in Cologne,

 as auditor and group auditor for the 2017 financial year.

 KPMG AG Wirtschaftsprüfungsgesellschaft has been auditor to QSC AG since 2008.
-The auditors currently responsible for QSC AG are Timo Pütz (since 2012) and Ralf Klaassen (since 2016).
+The auditors currently responsible for QSC AG are Charlotte Salzmann (since 2017) and Ralf Klaaßen (since 2016).